axelniklasson/node-skanetrafiken/README.md

 Skånetrafikens official API documentation can be found [here](http://www.labs.skanetrafiken.se/api.asp) and this wrapper is written for the latest version (v2.2).

-## Features
+## Implemented endpoints
 Below are a small set of featured intended to be implemented.
+- [x] /querypage.asp
+- [ ] /resultspage.asp
+- [x] /querystation.asp
+- [x] /neareststation.asp
+- [x] /stationresults.asp
+- [ ] /trafficmeans.asp
-- [ ] Wrappers for all API-based endpoints
+- [ ] /journeypath.asp

-- [ ] Return data in JSON (XML is supported by the official API, so it will be included as-is without any modification)
+## Limitations
+### XML to JSON conversion
+I am currently using a package called [xml2js](https://www.npmjs.com/package/xml2js) for the conversion between XML and JSON and no other formatting of the data will be provided.
+It is to be used as-is.
+In the future, returning data in XML should also be supported.

 ## Installation
 This package is published to [npm](https://www.npmjs.com/package/node-skanetrafiken) and can easily be installed using